tauri-apps/tauri-docs/README.md

 Feel free to open an issue/a PR if you find something weird in the docs, your feedback is more than welcome!

-We're working with Crowdin to manage translations, if you feel like you want to lend a hand for translations, take a look at our project: https://tauri.crowdin.com/
+We're working with Crowdin to manage translations, if you feel like you want to lend a hand for translations, take a look at the documentation project: https://tauri.crowdin.com/documentation

+To enable a language on the documentation website, we need to (at least) have the following items translated:

+- strings from en.json;
+- docs/about/intro.md and docs/about/security.md;
+- all files in docs/getting-started;
+- all files in docs/usage/development;

+Please ignore the following items for now since breaking changes may happen frequently:

+- docs/api;
+- docs/tips;
+- all files in docs/usage/ci-cd;
+- docs/usage/detailed-flow, docs/usage/modes and docs/usage/contributor-guide.

 ## License

 MIT License

 Copyright (c) 2020 Tauri Team